jzuhone/pyxsim/doc/source/xray_fields.rst

      ('gas', 'xray_photon_emissivity_broad'),
      ('gas', 'xray_count_rate_broad')]

+.. _intensity-fields:

 Intensity Fields
 ----------------

-If one wants to compute the fields that are observed locally from the source that is at a given distance or redshift, this can be done using the :meth:`~pyxsim.source_models.sources.SourceModel.make_intensity_fields` method.
+If instead one wants to compute the intensity fields in the observer frame, which is at a given distance or redshift from the source, this can be done using the :meth:`~pyxsim.source_models.sources.SourceModel.make_intensity_fields` method.
 This method takes a :class:`~yt.data_objects.static_output.Dataset` object from yt, the minimum and maximum energies of the band you want to create fields for, and either the cosmological redshift of the source (which gives the distance) or the local distance for a nearby source.
 These fields are designed specifically for making projections.
+By default, these fields also take into account the Doppler shifting of the individual volume or mass elements of the source.
+For this reason, constructing these fields may take more computational time.

 The example below shows creating source fields for thermal emission from a simulation of the circumgalactic medium of a disk galaxy: